BY MAX MACBRIDE

 Kevin himself was living in Hackney at the time, and although he knew the area, he found identifying his three subjects tricky.
 Brixton in 1986 was a radically different place.
 The 1985 riots hung heavy in the air; while he desperately wanted his subjects to be representative of the community, he didn’t want to stereotype and was at first unsure how to approach the task of actively seeking out Afro-Caribbean people to participate.
 He took to stalking the platforms “like a private detective” as he watched how passengers interacted with the space.

 In the end, he struck lucky through another now-immovable Brixton institution – the Rec, less than a year old at that point.
-As far as Kevin can recall, Peter Lloyd (now immortalised on platform one) and Joy Battock (platform three) both worked there, and had very different reasons for wanting to take part.
+As far as Kevin can recall, Peter Lloyd (now immortalised on platform one) and Joy Battick (platform three) both worked there, and had very different reasons for wanting to take part.
 Joy, a mother, wanted to be cast so that “her daughter could see her forever”, while Peter was attracted by the potential for celebrity status.
-The third participant was a white German girl in her twenties, whose name escapes Kevin.
+The third participant was a white German girl in her twenties, named Karin Heistermann.
 She’s the one with a carrier bag facing Peter on platform two.

 It’s been claimed that these were the first bronze statues of black people in the UK.
 Kevin was intrigued by the idea that the bronze finish acted as a unifier, erasing superficial differences between the three, regardless of background.
 The everyday act of waiting for a train was another common denominator for Londoners from all walks of life.